 Where: 1616 Columbia Street

-This list would be incomplete without David Lam Park – AKA, Yaletown’s favourite outdoor meet-up and hangout spot.
+This list of picnic spots would be incomplete without David Lam Park – AKA, Yaletown’s favourite outdoor meet-up and hangout spot.
 David Lam during the warmer months always reminds us just how many people there are in Vancouver – because they all seem to wind up in the same place!
 Good thing there’s no shortage of it.

 Where: 1300 Pacific Boulevard